Number Of Confirmed COVID-19 Cases In Armenia Reaches 160 - Health Authorities - UrduPoint

 "There are 160 confirmed cases of the coronavirus in Armenia.
 One patient has recovered, no deaths from the disease have been registered," the health authorities said in a statement.

+One patient has already recovered from the disease.
+The authorities have closed all educational institutions, as well as all restaurants, cafes and theaters.

-Kyrgyzstan, in addition, registered six new cases of the disease over the last 24 hours, which brings the total number of those infected to 12.
+Kyrgyzstan, in addition, registered eight new cases of the disease over the last 24 hours, which brings the total number of those infected to 14.
 All patients are quarantined and being treated now.

+Azerbaijan has confirmed so far 53 cases of the disease with nine of them being registered over the past 24 hours.
+A total of 10 patients have already recovered and one person has died.

+The number of those infected in Uzbekistan has reached 41, the last four cases have been confirmed since Saturday morning, according to the national Health Ministry.
+About 2,300 people in the country are quarantined.